Kate Winslet has opened up about her first intimate experiences with women.

 Before becoming one of the most acclaimed actresses in film and TV, the Lee star earned her big break in Peter Jackson’s LGBTQIA+ drama Heavenly Creatures.

-Based on the 1954 Parker-Hulme murder case, the Peter Jackson-directed film follows the story of Pauline (Melanie Lynskey) and Juliet (Winslet), two teenage girls who strike an intense friendship, which leads to the murder of the latter’s mother.
+Based on the 1954 Parker-Hulme murder case, the film follows the story of Pauline (Melanie Lynskey) and Juliet (Winslet), two teenage girls who strike an intense friendship that ultimately leads to the murder of the latter’s mother.

-Upon its release, Heavenly Creatures received universal acclaim, with many critics praising the movie’s direction, screenplay, as well as Winslet and Lynskey’s riveting performances.
+Upon its release, Heavenly Creatures received universal acclaim, with many critics praising the movie’s direction, screenplay, and Winslet and Lynskey’s riveting performances.

-In a recent interview on the Team Deakins podcast, the Oscar-winning talent reflected on her experience making the classic movie, including the real-life experience she brought to the role.
+In a recent interview on the Team Deakins podcast, the Oscar-winning talent reflected on her experience making the classic movie, including the real-life experiences she brought to the role.

 “I’ll share something I’ve never shared before.
 Some of my first intimate experiences as a young teen were actually with girls,” she revealed.